fusioncharts/dev_centre_docs/getting-started/django/your-first-gauge-using-django.md

 9. Convert the data in `dialData` array into a format supported by FusionCharts.

-10 Enter the data for the gauge as an array, where each element is a JSON object, with `label` and `value` as keys.
+10. Enter the data for the gauge as an array, where each element is a JSON object, with `label` and `value` as keys.

 11. Iterate through the data in `dialValues` and insert into the `dialData["dial"]` list.

-12. Enter data for the `dial` via an array, wherein each element is a JSON object having the `value` as keys.
+12. Enter data for the `dial` using an array, wherein each element is a JSON object having the `value` as keys.

 13. Create the gauge instance and set the following:
     * Set the chart type as `angulargauge`.
 Each chart type is represented with a unique chart alias.
 For Angular Gauge, the alias is `angulargauge`.
 Find the complete list of gauge types with their respective alias[ here ](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).